Additional course readings will be posted on Brightspace.

 Once you have used PICO to identify key words and concepts, you can construct a focused clinical question.
 This question will guide you as you search for and evaluate literature in steps 2 and 3.

 Professional groups, non-profit organizations, and government agencies often develop guidelines and make them available freely on their websites.
-Search or browse groups like the World Health Organization, U.S. Centers for Disease Control and Prevention, U.S. Veterans Health Administration, or U.S. Preventive Services Task Force.
-Use Google to find additional groups focused on your specialty.
+Search or browse groups that cover all health topics and areas like the World Health Organization, U.S. Centers for Disease Control and Prevention, U.S. Veterans Health Administration, or U.S. Preventive Services Task Force.
+Use Google to find additional groups focused on your specialty area or a specific condition.

 These books and guides provide overviews of the EBP process as well as assistance with interpreting results provided in articles and calculating results from data presented in articles.